stblr/mkw-sp.com/_posts/2022-05-26-mkw-sp-programming-tutorial-part-1.markdown

 #### GameSpy SDK

 Written in C. Used to access the GameSpy matchmaking servers used by WFC titles, as well as for P2P connections.
+The code as used in MKW is in large part available [here](https://github.com/riidefi/mkw/tree/master/source/gamespy).

 #### DWC[^dwc]